JaidedAI/EasyOCR/README.md

 To request a new language support, I need you to send a PR with 2 following files

-1. In folder easyocr/character, We need 'yourlanguagecode_char.txt' that contains list of all Arabic characters.
+1. In folder easyocr/character, We need 'yourlanguagecode_char.txt' that contains list of all characters.
 Please see format/example from other files in that folder.
 2. In folder easyocr/dict, We need 'yourlanguagecode.txt' that contains list of words in your language.
 On average we have ~30000 words per language with more than 50000 words for popular one.
 More is better in this file.

 If your language has unique elements (such as 1.
 Arabic: characters change form when attach to each other + write from right to left 2.
 Thai: Some characters need to be above the line and some below), please educate me with your best ability and/or give useful links.
 It is important to take care of the detail to achieve a system that really works.